miki151/keeperrl_wiki/Creature/Creature_Guide.md

 ''Daytime explorer.
 Fast, flying, and appropriately sized for an Imp to ride as well!

 [Red Dragon](/keeperrl_wiki/Red_Dragon "wikilink")
-''The fire-typed dragon, what most Keepers think of when they think "Dragon".
+''The fire-typed dragon: what most Keepers think of when they think "Dragon".
 They fight well and frequently set fire to their surroundings; this is good when they're attacking Keepers who may be hoarding gold, expanding aggressively, or otherwise posing a threat, but is less good when serving Keepers as a mount.

 [Scorpion](/keeperrl_wiki/Scorpion "wikilink")